 Understanding completely all actions by looking at the totality of one’s life including beliefs from conception through to death.
 Repeat this for every action taken by that person.
-Then given all these primary actions and secondary rationales come to a yes or no conclusion about a person’s love.
+Then given all these primary actions and secondary rationales come to a conclusion about a person’s love.
 About their soul.
 That I believe is the day of judgement.
 And how is a final decision made?
 Only The Greatest Love knows.
 But I believe they are a loving god of mercy.

 Take another example.
 Consider atheism.
 Would the love in an atheist’s heart be affected by their lack of belief in any god?
 If they performed loving acts throughout their life because they loved their family, their friends, their community, their World, etc., not due to any belief in a Higher Power, but just because they are compassionate human beings.
 What would happen upon their death assuming The Greatest Love sat in judgement?
 I believe that any loving and merciful god judges based on love, primarily on our actions alone, irrespective of our beliefs or lack thereof, and would therefore deem such a soul worthy of salvation.

 For it is our actions, how we show our love, that is of primary importance to The Greatest Love.
 Not our beliefs.
 It is our actions that change the World around us.
 An unspoken belief that does not change how we interact with the World around us, I believe, does no harm to the World, does no good to the World, and has no impact on the love in our heart.
 Other beliefs that help define how we live our life are important, not because of what they are, but because of what they inspire us to do.
 Actions over beliefs.